kiml42/SpaceCombatSimulation/README.md

 TODO:
     Priority:
         Randomise target choosing mechanism periods so they don't come up at the same time.
+        Store full config of evolution in current generation file.
+        Menus
+            Top menu - leads to general settings and various modes Menu per mode, for setup - saves setup in the generation file.
+        Cardboard support
+        Test on phone
+        Add to Play store?
         Fighters - using engines as weapons/using guns/both.
         Some way for turrets to account for their own turn rates. - to keep up with tracking moving targets.
         Use torquers(including engines) to halt rotation (instead of relying on angular drag hack).